Known as “the Scottie Dog”…

 For these reasons…

-we think you’ll find that we here at IndulgeYourPet are guilty of having a particular “sweet spot” for these amazing little guys which is why our following review may seem a bit “tainted”!
+We here at IndulgeYourPet think that they’ll make a perfect addition to just about any home.
+However, we do need to warn you that we’re also guilty of having a particular “sweet spot” for these amazing little guys which is why our following review may seem a bit “biased”!

 But don’t fret…